tobega/tailspin-v0/TailspinReference.md

 There are also local data dictionaries to handle [local types](#local-types) that are valid only in a certain context, like the execution of [templates](#templates) or within a [processor](#processors)

-### Tagged identifiers
-A tagged identifier is a type that is used to identify something, e.g. a person or a city.
-It is tagged so that you cannot assign a person to a city (or vice-versa) by accident, for example.

-Tagging happens when you assign a [string](#string-literal) or an [untyped number](#arithmetic-expression) to a key in a [keyed value](#keyed-values) or a [structure](#structures)

-The following will not work: `{person: 'Pedro', city: 'Madrid'} -> {city: $.person}` because 'Pedro' has become tagged as an identifier of a person, while a city expects to be assigned an identifier of a city (or an untyped, or raw, string).

-Note that the tag does not always correspond to the key.
-In `{fruit: 'orange'} -> {bowl: $.fruit}` the bowl will be expecting to receive things tagged as fruit.

-* Comparing a tagged number to an untyped number or untyped range works.
-* Comparing a tagged string to a raw string, raw string range or regex match works.
-* Comparing tagged strings with same tag works.
-* Comparing tagged strings with different tags is an error.
-If you need to do this, first check the tag, e.g. `<fruit ?(<=$plate.fruit>)>`

 ### Local types
 In a context where you can have [mutable state](#mutable-state), you can also define local types.
 This can be useful for example in cases where your processing is general and the type may change between invocations, or where you need to